ONEOK Inc. (OKE) with a beta value of 1.63 appears to be a promising investment opportunity.

 Sponsored

-Over the past five-year period, the growth rate of yearbook sales for the company of the Energy sector was 13.10%.
-Company’s average yearly earnings per share was noted 136.40% at the time writing.
+Energy Sector giant saw their annual sales surged by 13.10% over the last five years.
+While this was happening, its average annual earnings per share was recorded 136.40%.
 With a float of $444.15 million, this company’s outstanding shares have now reached $447.45 million.

 ONEOK Inc. (OKE) Breakdown of a Key Holders of the stock

-A key investor’s attitude towards the stock of the Oil & Gas Midstream industry is another important factor to consider.
+Our next focus will be how large-scale investors are participating in this stock of the Oil & Gas Midstream Industry.
 The insider ownership of ONEOK Inc. is 0.30%, while institutional ownership is 68.90%.
 The most recent insider transaction that took place on Jun 17, was worth 498,462.
 In this transaction President & CEO of this company bought 8,975 shares at a rate of $55.54, taking the stock ownership to the 9,414 shares.
 Before that another transaction happened on Mar 03, when Company’s Director sold 30,000 for $67.27, making the entire transaction worth $2,017,950.
 This insider now owns 20,679 shares in total.

 ONEOK Inc. (OKE) Recent Fiscal highlights

-If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $0.87 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.89) by -$0.02.
+In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported $0.87 earnings per share (EPS), lower than consensus estimate (set at $0.89) by -$0.02.
 This company achieved a net margin of +8.68 while generating a return on equity of 24.88.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.01 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 136.40% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 10.87% during the next five years compared to 15.00% growth over the previous five years of trading.